bitovi/continous-exploration/README.md

 <details>
 <summary> Comparison to Scaled Agile's PI Planning events </summary>

-This is in contrast to Scaled Agile's [PI Planning](https://www.scaledagileframework.com/pi-planning/) where everyone meets face to face for multiple days each quarter.
+This is in contrast to Scaled Agile's [PI Planning](https://www.scaledagileframework.com/pi-planning/) where everyone meets face to face for multiple days once a quarter.
-While many organizations like this approach, Bitovi finds it extremely inneficient less effective than the continous approach for several reasons:
+While many organizations like this approach, Bitovi finds it inneficient and less effective than a continous approach for several reasons:

-- It doesn't leave time for validation of ideas.
-Work is planned in one big-bang and then executed.
+__Spacing__ - PI Planning happens all at once, this creates several difficulties:

+- It requires a huge amount of preperation to be prepared to organize work for a 3 month period.
+Individual initiative-focused meetings are easier to prepare.
 - It doesn't provide time for digestion and thoughtfulness.
 People think better when given time to digest, think, and research.
-- It doesn't operate in the day-to-day outputs that teams use.
-A paper board needs to be turned into a digital representation.
-This means that when changes to the plan do occur, people need to adjust the day-to-day representations of work.
-They are operating in 2 different systems instead of one.
+Incremental meetings spaced out produce better results.

+__Output Missmatch__ - PI Planning doesn't often produce an output that matches what teams use for day-to-day planning.
+PI planning is often done with physical cards, strings and tape.
+While this is fun, it has the following downsides:
+- There's extra work to translate the physical board into it's digital representation.
+- Plans will change and planning meetings will occur, but these will likely be done against the day-to-day digital representation.
+Now teams are planning in 2 different systems.
+Incremental meets are always done within the digital representation of work.

-- It doesn't work well for remote teams.
+__Remote Challenges__ - PI Planning doesn't work well for remote teams.
 You can't easily "break out" online like you can in-person.
-- It requires a huge amount of preperation to be prepared for _all_ work for a 3 month time period.
+Incremental meetings around a single initiative can be more easily targeted to include _just_ who needs to be included.
+These smaller meetings are less wasteful of people's time.

+__Proving Value Early__ - PI planning doesn't lend itself to proving value early.
+The meeting's goal is to plan out the delivery of specific features.
+It doesn't create space for "proving" those features are valuable.

-That being said, PI planning is great for team building.
+That being said, PI planning is __great__ for team building.

 </details>